cloudbees-oss/cjd-jcasc-demo/README.md

 ### Running

 * Run the image using the `docker run --rm -p 8080:8080 cloudbees/cjd-jcasc-demo` command
+  * You can also run a specific version using a release tag from [Docker Hub](https://hub.docker.com/r/cloudbees/cloudbees-jenkins-distribution)
 * Navigate to `http://localhost:8080`
 * Login with the _admin/admin_ username/password pair
 * **Register CloudBees Jenkins Distribution** screen.